isakro/shoredate/README.md

 displacement curves available from within the study area.
 Each of these is associated with a shoreline isobase, along which the trajectory of relative sea-level change has been the same.
-To find the local displacement curve, the curves are interpolated to the site location using inverse distance weighting, where the default is to weight the distances by the square of the inverse distance between site and isobases.
+To find the local displacement curve, the curves are interpolated to a site location using inverse distance weighting, where the default is to weight the distances by the square of the inverse distance between site and isobases.

 ``` r
 # Create example point using the required coordinate system WGS84 / UTM zone 32N (EPSG: 32632)